gitter-badger/maltretieren.github.com/README.md

-# Introduction

-As soon as I discovered Jekyll on GitHub I'm keen to push the technology of this blog forward.
-Starting with Jekyll Bootstrap I enhanced it with many different features...
-See it running on https://maltretieren.github.io .
-I will provide you method to fork and run thie piece of software on your own repository - without the need to install even git on your local computer.
-Login with your Github account on https://maltretieren.github.io and then choose "Fork".
-That's it.
-After some minutes your own blog is running in your repository!!!
-Try it...

-## Philosophy
+# Philosophy
 Jekyll Bootstrap states: "The Quickest Way to Blog on GitHub Pages".
 I'm hoping to provide the "Quickest and Easiest Way to Blog on Github Pages", because you don't even need to have any software installed on your computer.
 You only need an GitHub account.
-You visit maltretieren.github.io and "Login with GitHub" - Click on "fork".
+You visit https://maltretieren.github.io and "Login with GitHub" - Click on "Fork".
 That's it!
 You have your own instance running on your github account.
 Create/Edit your own content from your site...

 To use the power of the static site generator as much content as possible should be prerendered.